2010 Bay Bulls Standoff: Additional legal issues

 In July 2014, RCMP issued an arrest warrant for Leo Crockwell, in relation to two alleged breaches of probation.
-Crockwell dismissed the warrant as illegal, and called into a St. John's based news radio program (VOCM News Radio), and stated to the listening public that he had no intention of complying with an illegal arrest warrant, and wound not go quietly if police tried to arrest him.
+Crockwell dismissed the warrant as illegal, and called into a St. John's based news radio program (VOCM News Radio), and stated to the listening public that he had no intention of complying with an illegal arrest warrant, and would not go quietly if police tried to arrest him.
 Crockwell was arrested on December 4, 2014, and appeared in a St. John's courtroom, where he claimed that he did not breach his probation, because he was not on probation.
 Crockwell asked the NL justice how a person could be charged with breaching an illegal probation order, and referred to the Criminal Code of Canada, which states that a probation order can only be placed on an individual serving a prison sentence of two years or less.

 Crockwell was released from custody the following day, on a promise to appear before the court.

 On March 2, 2016, when the matter was called to provincial court, Crockwell was a no-show.
 Represented by St. John's based lawyer Nick Westera, Westera asked the court to proceed on the matter without Crockwell being present.
 Westera stated that his client was apprehensive about appearing in court, as he had prior issues with the justice system.
 The Crown was not opposed to Crockwell's absence; however, the NL Justice presiding over the matter called it a very rare move, and refused to proceed with a trial in the absence of the accused, and ordered Crockwell to appear before the court on March 28, 2016.

 When the matter was called on March 28, 2016, Crockwell was again a no-show.
 He told NL media that he did not need to appear in court, because the probation order he was accused of breaching was not a valid order, and referred to the Crown's attempt to bring the matter to trial as a "planned wrongful conviction."
 When local media attempted to get both the Crown's and the RCMP's thoughts on Crockwell's defiance, both declined to discuss the matter.
 After failing to present himself to the court, the NL Justice issued an arrest warrant for Crockwell.